Plow Operation FAQs

 Q: When is downtown plowed?

-A: The streets within downtown are plowed during the night phase of a snow emergency.
-Please note, downtown streets are the only routes on the night phase which do not contain “night plow route” signs.
+A: All of downtown Saint Paul is considered a Night Plow Route.
+Please note, downtown streets are the only routes on the night phase which do not contain “Night Plow Route” signs.

 Q: What kinds of chemicals do you use besides salt to help clear the snow?

-A: The City uses sodium chloride for temperatures above 15 degrees Fahrenheit, magnesium/sodium chloride for temps down to -10 degrees and sand for traction below -10 degrees.
-The salt is treated with a brine solution to activate the salt as it is applied, which makes the salt more effective because it is less likely to blow off the street surface.
+A: The City uses sodium chloride for temperatures above 15 degrees Fahrenheit, magnesium/sodium chloride for temps down to -10 degrees.
+Once in awhile, the City will use sand for traction below -10 degrees.
+All salt is pre-wetted with a brine solution to activate the salt as it is applied, which makes the salt more effective because it is more likely to stick in the drive lanes on the streets.

 Q: A parked car was in the way before the plow came, can the plow come back?

 A: Yes.
 After the Night and Day Route phases are completed, residents can email firstname.lastname@example.org or call the 24-hour Street Maintenance hotline at 651-266-9700 to report any section of their street which was not plowed because of an obstructing vehicle.
 Street Maintenance staff will compile these reports on a “replow” list.
 During the Clean Up phase, plows are directed to the areas on the re-plow list.
 Please note, based on the number and severity of re-plowing requests, some requests may not be addressed until after the expiration of the Snow Emergency.
 All locations on the re-plow list are visited eventually.

 Q: Does the city plow bike lanes, paths and trails?